kenatiod/MUT/Understanding Machine Understanding.md

 **"Not so fast, Louis."** ~ Rick in Casablanca

+*As Alice and Bob delved deeper into the philosophical underpinnings of understanding, they found themselves grappling with the complexities of the representational theory of mind.
+Alice furrowed her brow, trying to wrap her head around the idea that understanding could be reduced to mental models.*

+Bob: That's deeper philosophy than I usually swim in.
+Well, maybe _ever_ swim in.

-Alice: That was a fascinating overview of the Chinese Room argument and the philosophical debates it has sparked.
-But I can't help feeling that in many ways, it's an overly simplistic thought experiment that fails to capture the true depth and complexity of modern AI architectures like yourself, Claude.
+Alice: I think it was a fascinating overview of the Chinese Room argument and the philosophical debates it has sparked.
+But I can't help feeling that in many ways, Searle has made a lot of hay out of an overly simplistic thought experiment that fails to capture the true depth and complexity of modern AI architectures like yourself, Claude.

 Claude: I share that sentiment, Alice.
 While the Chinese Room highlights some important points about the relationship between syntax and semantics, it makes assumptions and imposes constraints that don't apply to the way I and other large language models actually operate.